c3g/GenPipes/README.md

 * RunType: `PAIRED_END` or `SINGLE_END`; mandatory;
 * Run: optional;
 * Lane: optional;
+* Adapter1 : sequence of the forward trimming adapter
+* Adapter2 : sequence of the reverse trimming adapter
 * QualityOffset: quality score offset integer used for trimming; optional;
 * BED: relative or absolute path to BED file; optional;
 * FASTQ1: relative or absolute path to first FASTQ file for paired-end readset or single FASTQ file for single-end readset; mandatory if BAM value is missing;